Brendonk13/blog/content/posts/vlans_cisco_sg250.md

-# A world without VLANs
+# Some background on VLANs

-The traditional explanation of a VLAN requires explaining why they were needed in the first case: to feasibly scale a physical network.
+## A world without VLANs
-Before VLANs, each ethernet port on a network switch could belong to only one subnet, hence the inability to scale.
+VLANs can be confusing and seem to be all-powerful, I find it helps to think about why they were needed in the first case: **to feasibly scale a network.**
-This meant that a corporation would need many switches in order to have a segmented network.
+Before VLANs, each ethernet port on a network switch could only belong to **one** subnet :'( This meant that a corporation would need many switches in order to have a segmented network.
 If this doesn't seem valuable or doesn't make sense yet, read the next section instead of re-reading this one.

-# A better world (has VLANs, which you love)
+## A better world (has VLANs)
-VLANs have many benefits but the one that makes them essential is that they allow each port on a switch to handle traffic from many different subnetworks/VLANs (called a VLAN if there are multiple networks on one port).
+VLANs have many benefits but the one that makes them essential is that they allow switch ports to handle traffic from many different subnetworks/VLANs (called a VLAN if there are multiple networks on one port).
-In other words, a machine with one ethernet port can host many VM's on many different networks which all share the same port.
+In other words, VLANs allow a machine with one ethernet port to host many VM's on many different networks which all share the same port.
-This was unfeasible in a world without VLANs since this machine would need an ethernet port for every different subnet used by the machine (need many switches also).
+This was not feasible without VLANs since this machine would need an ethernet port for every different subnet used by the machine (and many switches!!).

-# Other VLAN benefits
+## Other VLAN benefits

 1. Security through network isolation
 2. Easily, feasibly segregate subnets